odissei-data/awesome-tres-social-sciences/CONTRIBUTION_GUIDELINES.md

 - Please follow the logic of the headings and the general Markdown formatting rules; you can always preview the results;
 <!--- If you add a new category, please add a pointer to it in the table of contents;
 - To list a new resource, first add a link to it, then a colon (:), and then a short but informative description of the ontology; please have a look at existing entries for examples;
-- Resources should be listed alphabetically within categories; -->
+- Resources should be listed alphabetically within categories;
-- If available, also add a DOI pointing to the resource on FAIRsharing.
+- If available, also add a DOI pointing to the resource on FAIRsharing. -->
+- Choose a category  (TRE / TRE component / Community / Permits / User Portal / Federated Compute / TRE Infrastructure / TRE Reference Architecture)
 For any doubt, you can also open an issue and/or send an email.

 # Option 2: Create an issue